Multimeter Tutorial Includes:

 In addition to this, there are many other types of circuit which may need fault finding.
 Switching circuits are quite common these days where transistors are used to drive other elements such as relays or other devices.
 These do not operate in a linear mode.
 Instead all voltages are either on or off.
 The collector voltage will either be approximately zero when the transistor is on, and approximately the rail voltage when off.
 The emitter will usually be connected to ground, and the base voltage will be high, i.e. approximately 0.6 volts for a silicon transistor when the transistor is on (i.e. collector near zero), and low, (zero volts) when the transistor is off and the collector is high.

-A multimeter is an ideal piece of test equipment to help with fault finding an electronics transistor circuit.
+A test meter, either an analogue multimeter or a digital multimeter is an ideal piece of test equipment to help with fault finding an electronics transistor circuit.
 Often circuits like transistor radios fail after they have been used for many years, and it is useful to be able to mend them Also when constructing equipment, circuits do not always work first time and it is necessary to fault-find these circuits.
 While it will not be possible to solve all problems using a multimeter, it is one of the most useful basic tools for any fault finding job.

 More Test Topics: